 Action 3.
-Make use of schools and other community-based settings (e.g., after-school programs) for implementing evidence-based interventions, which research has shown can help facilitate sustainability and leveraging of resources.6
+Make use of schools and other community-based settings (such as after-school programs) for implementing evidence-based interventions that research has shown can help facilitate sustainability and leveraging of resources.

 Action 4.
-Enlist educators and school administrators to incorporate evidence-based prevention interventions into school policy and health or science curriculums.
+Enlist educators and school administrators to incorporate evidence-based prevention interventions into school policy and health or science curricula.

 Action 5.
-Set clear policies and protocols for dispensing prescription and over-the-counter medications at school for those students who need them.
+Depending on the characteristics of schools in each country, set clear policies and protocols for dispensing prescription and over-the-counter medications at school for those students who need them.
 Schools need to carefully consider the appropriate response if these policies are violated, including appropriate and balanced disciplinary action.